NLESC-JCER/run-cpp-on-web/js-webapp-async/README.md

 Responsive ui thanks to web-worker

 # Outro
-In this blogpost we have learned how to run, long running c++ code on the web using web workers.
+In this blog post we have learned how to run long running C++ code on the web using web workers.

 In the [next blogpost](../js-react/README.md) we will show how to expand the code to an interactive React webapp.